-Opportunities for sensory play aren't limited to the Early Childhood classroom.
+Opportunities for sensory play aren't limited to the preschool classroom.
 You can provide your child with similar experiences at home, too.
 A sink full of coloured water and shells, pebbles in the garden area, or a pan of dry beans allows children to explore while cultivating their creativity and building new concepts.

 Sensory play encourages social interaction and builds language, motor and problem-solving skills.
 Between ages three months and five years, children are developing gross motor skills — namely, coordination, balance, physical strength, reaction time and body awareness.
 During these formative years especially, the importance of play shouldn't be minimised.

 Early learners have an abundance of multisensory learning experiences at OWIS Nanyang and One World Preschool, Mountbatten.
 Our multisensory activities encourage children to experiment and take risks.
 They learn cause and effect, communication, language and literacy skills.
 Play also allows for counting, measuring and sorting.
 When our youngest learners participate in multisensory play, the process is more important than the end result.
 Read on to discover what multisensory play looks like in our EC programme.